-Spiders are probably one of the scariest insects in the planet.
+Spiders are probably one of the scariest insects on the planet.
 With their eight legs, you are sure to have a difficult time getting rid of them.
-However, the difficult part is mostly driven by fear (if you have arachnophobia, then you’d better run!, just kidding).
+However, the difficult part is mostly driven by fear (if you have arachnophobia, then you’d better run! just kidding).
 True enough there are tons of quick ways to get rid of house spiders.

 Some of the common house spiders that we often find in our homes are: